Pittsville School District

 Pittsville Career and Technical Education Center, with the high school in the background.

 The Pittsville School District is a small rural school district headquartered in Pittsville in Wood County, Wisconsin.

-The Pittsville School District covers an area of over 440 sqmi and has a student enrollment of about 750.
+The Pittsville School District covers an area of over 364 sqmi.
+The student enrollment as of the 2025–2025 school year was 541.

 It is administered by a district superintendent and overseen by a five-member school board.
 Other administrative staff include an elementary school principal, a high school principal, a business manager, a school psychologist, a technology coordinator, and a building and grounds supervisor.
 The school system is housed in two buildings: an elementary school and a high school.
-Within the elementary school is a junior high, middle school and primary school.
+Within the elementary school is a junior high, middle school and primary school although only the elementary and high schools are reported to the National Center for Education Statistics.